What is a Planet?

-- If the sun were as tall as a typical front door, Earth would be the size of a nickel and Uranus would be about as big as a baseball.
+If the sun were as tall as a typical front door, Earth would be the size of a nickel and Uranus would be about as big as a baseball.

-- Uranus orbits our sun, a star.
+Uranus orbits our sun, a star.
 Uranus is the seventh planet from the sun at a distance of about 2.9 billion km (1.8 billion miles) or 19.19 AU.

-- One day on Uranus takes about 17 hours (the time it takes for Uranus to rotate or spin once).
+One day on Uranus takes about 17 hours (the time it takes for Uranus to rotate or spin once).
 Uranus makes a complete orbit around the sun (a year in Uranian time) in about 84 Earth years.

-- Uranus is a gas giant and therefore does not have a solid surface.
-The bulk (80 percent or more) of the mass of Uranus is made up of a hot dense fluid of "icy" materials – water (H
+Uranus is an ice giant.
+Most (80 percent or more) of the planet's mass is made up of a hot dense fluid of "icy" materials – water (H

-- Uranus has 27 moons.
+Uranus has 27 moons.
 Uranus' moons are named after characters from the works of William Shakespeare and Alexander Pope.

-- Uranus has faint rings.
+Uranus has faint rings.
 The inner rings are narrow and dark and the outer rings are brightly colored.

 is the only spacecraft to have visited Uranus.

-- Uranus cannot support life as we know it.
+Uranus cannot support life as we know it.

-- Like Venus, Uranus has a retrograde rotation (east to west).
+Like Venus, Uranus has a retrograde rotation (east to west).
 Unlike any of the other planets, Uranus rotates on its side, which means it spins horizontally.